openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

-A bi-variant method _M_ in _C_ is one where _C_ is parametric over some _R_, and _M_ is *also* parametric over some other _Q_ of kind `PARAM_MethodAndClass`.
+A bi-variant method _M_ in _C_ is one where _C_ is parametric over some _R_, and _M_ is *also* parametric over some other _Q_ of kind `ANCHOR_MethodAndClass`.
 A call site for such a method can refer to a constant which is comprised of all of these elements:

   - The "raw" reference to _C_, a `CONSTANT_Class` constant.
   - Optionally, a parametric reference to _C_, a `CONSTANT_SpecializationLinkage`
   - wrapping the "raw" reference to _C_, and also proposing some
-  - linkage parameter value _V_.
+  - linkage selector value _V_.
 Call this the "scope wrapper" if it's present.
   - The "raw" name and type of _M_, encoded in a `CONSTANT_NameAndType` constant.
   - A `CONSTANT_Methodref` (or `CONSTANT_InterfaceMethodref`) which